wallace-aph/scripts/little-man-computer/README.md

 ?
 ADDRESS DATA

-Addressess can be between 1 and 99, data can be between 0 and 999.
+Addresses can be between 1 and 99, data can be between 0 and 999.
 Two special editor commands exist, enter them in the ? prompt as:

 ?
 COMMAND ARGUMENT